masashi-CU/4i-align/README.md

 Landmark: “Yes” shows DAPI
 File: image file name

-Here is my Python script to align tiles.
-Its inputs are:
 “Reference” folder for the first round of 4i images.
 Images are non-stitched, single-channel TIFF images.
 DAPI channels should have a suffix “_c0000.tif”.
 For example, files for three-channel imaging at two positions may be something like: position0000_c0000.tif (DAPI) position0000_c0001.tif